 Having an injury, as may occur during hysterectomy (removal of the uterus) or another surgical procedure

 Frequently doing things that increase pressure in the abdomen, such as straining during bowel movements or lifting heavy objects

 Being pregnant and having a vaginal delivery may weaken or stretch some of the supporting structures in the pelvis.
 Pelvic organ prolapse is more common among women who have had several vaginal deliveries, and the risk increases with each delivery.
-The delivery itself may damage nerves, leading to muscle weakness.
+The pregnancy or the delivery may damage nerves, leading to muscle weakness.
 The risk of developing pelvic organ prolapse may be less with a cesarean delivery than with a vaginal delivery.

 Having a hysterectomy may also weaken the structures in the pelvis, increasing the risk of pelvic organ prolapse.

 Increased pressure on the pelvic floor for a long time, usually many years, may also contribute to pelvic organ prolapse.
 Frequently straining the pelvic area (for example, because of constipation), having a chronic cough, or frequently lifting heavy object can increase this pressure.

 Less common factors that may contribute to pelvic organ prolapse include disorders that increase pressure in the abdomen and thus on pelvic organs, such as accumulation of fluid within the abdomen (ascites) and tumors in the abdomen.
 Disorders of nerves to the pelvic floor and disorders of connective tissue may also contribute.
 (Connective tissue is the tough, often fibrous tissue that is present in almost every organ, including muscles, and that provides support and elasticity.)
 Rarely, women have birth defects that affect this area or are born with weak pelvic tissues.